 Dinner Carter House Inn / Bless My Soul Cafe / Sirens Song Tavern in Eureka (5 minutes)

-There are a lot of dinner options in Eureka but here are some of my favorites.
+There are a lot of dinner options in Eureka, but here are some of my favorites.
 Carter House Inn is a great place to eat if you are looking for a more expensive dining experience.
-Bless My Soul Cafe is an excellent food that is very down to earth, and Sirens Song Tavern is good pub atmosphere, food, and drinks.
+Bless My Soul Cafe is an excellent food that is very down to earth, and Sirens Song Tavern has a good pub atmosphere, food, and drinks.

 There are a lot of historic hotels here.
 If you are looking for a good cheap option, the Days Inn is nice and is close to downtown.
-Carter House is also a nice place to stay if you want the most historic feel.
+Carter House is also a beautiful place to stay if you want the most historic feel.

 Thanks for reading, and let me know what spots I left off in the comments.
 You can read the next post in this series on Eureka to Crescent City.